-As well as providing occasional accommodation for the owner, an early ambition was that the studio will be made available to fellow artists as part of residency programmes.
-A robust palette of harwearing materials was therefore selected as well as the reinforcement of all walls and ceilings to allow for the hanging of work.
+As well as providing accommodation for the owner, the studio also houses an artist’s residency programme.
+A robust palette of hardwearing materials was therefore selected as well as the reinforcement of all walls and ceilings to allow for the hanging of work.
 Exposed services were introduced throughout, intended to remain as flexible as possible in accommodating future changes and additions to the space, whilst capable of allowing for a wide variety of artistic working practices.